 Our skin is the largest organ in the body and responsible for keeping harmful microbes away from your organs.
 When the skin is damaged, it tries to heal itself, but this process can be interrupted by disease or even certain medications.
 This can lead to a chronic or non-healing wound that leaves you vulnerable to infections that can be severe and even life-threatening.

 Stem cells are a type of regenerative therapy designed to help wounds heal by facilitating the body’s own natural processes.
 Stem cells work to knit together the underlying wound more quickly by stimulating tissue growth.
 Stem cells’ powerful healing properties work at the cellular level to form new tissue without scarring, with the same type of tissue that was destroyed.

-At Freedom Health & Wellness we use two products that utilize the patient’s circulating stem cells, EpiFix® grafts and ActiGraft®.
-An EpiFix® graft is a product derived from human placenta tissue.
+At Freedom Health & Wellness we use various products that utilize the patient’s circulating stem cells.
+Some products are derived from human placenta tissue.
 This is used for the treatment of acute and chronic wounds to provide a barrier, modulate inflammation, enhance healing and reduce scar tissue formation.
-An ActiGraft® is a product that uses the patient’s plasma to activate circulating stem cells.
+Other products use the patient’s plasma to activate circulating stem cells.
 They are not approved for all wounds but are finding increasing indications in the wound care arena.